FLUX-SE/all_docs/documentation/17_Wave_scope/01_ScopeSetup.md

 ### Custom Dynamic

 <link type="document" target="Display">Display</link>
-the waves according to the transient using a 2 user defined colors gradient .
+the waves according to the transient using a 2 user defined colors gradient.

 ### Rainbow Dynamic

 <link type="document" target="Display">Display</link>
-the waves according to the transient using a rainbow colors gradient .
+the waves according to the transient using a rainbow colors gradient.